microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 # Intro to Sleep with MCC Using a PIC16F18076

 <!-- This is where the introduction to the example goes, including mentioning the peripherals used -->
 Low power modes are essential for any embedded designer looking to minimize their design’s power consumption.
 This example will cover how to use the low power “Sleep Mode” on the PIC16F18076 and similar microcontrollers.
-Alongside sleep mode we will also be using the Watchdog Timer, Interrupt on Change (IoC) and the ADCC and EUSART peripherals.
+Alongside sleep mode we will also be using the Watchdog Timer, Interrupt on Change (IOC) and the ADCC and EUSART peripherals.

 ## Related Documentation